ARM-software/psa-api/doc/storage/api/api.rst

    .. summary::
        Initializes an iterator that can be used to return a list of ``uid`` values in the Internal Trusted Storage.

-       This function must be fully defined if `PSA_STORAGE_SUPPORT_ITERATION` is true.
+   This function must be fully defined if iteration is supported.

-       If `PSA_STORAGE_SUPPORT_ITERATION` is false, then this function SHALL always return ``PSA_ERROR_NOT_SUPPORTED``
+   If iteration is not supported, then this function SHALL be defined in the header - potentially as an inline function - but SHALL return ``PSA_ERROR_NOT_SUPPORTED``

-   .. param::  psa_its_storage_iterator_t* context
+   .. param::  psa_its_storage_iterator_t *context
-       A pointer to a context for this iterator.
-The pointer may be NULL.
+       The location in which the function should store a pointer to the newly created context for this iterator.
        This is set to a new value on success and is undefined on error.
        The content of the iterator is implementation defined.

    .. param:: psa_storage_uid_t filter
        A value used to filter the results included in this iteration.